muratk3n/thirdwave/en/README.md

-Landau: "There can be little argument that computation has become an essential element in all areas of physics, be it via simulation, symbolic manipulations, data manipulations, equipment interfacing, or something with which we are not yet familiar.
-Nevertheless, even though the style of teaching and organization of subjects being taught by physics departments have changed in recent times, the actual content of the courses has been slow to incorporate the new-found importance of computation.
+Landau: "There can be little argument that computation has become an essential element in all areas of physics, be it via simulation, symbolic manipulations, data manipulations, equipment interfacing...
+[E]ven though the style of teaching and organization of subjects being taught by physics departments have changed in recent times, the actual content of the courses has been slow to incorporate the new-found importance of computation.
 Yes, there are now speciality courses and many textbooks in Computational Physics, but that is not the same thing as incorporating computation into the very heart of a modern physics curriculum so that the physics being taught today more closely resembles the physics being done today"

 ---